micmejia/bible-dump/AMPC/Mark/Mark 2.md

-And when Jesus saw their faith [their confidence in God through Him], He said to the paralyzed man, Son, your sins are forgiven [you] _and_ put away [that is, the [^c]penalty is remitted, the sense of guilt removed, and you are made upright and in right standing with God].
+And when Jesus saw their faith [their confidence in God through Him], He said to the paralyzed man, Son, your sins are forgiven [you] _and_ put away [that is, the penalty is remitted, the sense of guilt removed, and you are made upright and in right standing with God].